benjamincharity/rehype-scroll-to-top/README.md

 ## Motivation

-I needed an easy way for users to jump to the top of the page or the bottom.
+Allow users to easily scroll to the top or bottom of a page by adding links to the top and bottom of the page.

 ## Install